 Akasa is both externally and internally full of darkness.

 The mind that functions leads to the bondage and the mind that does not function leads to liberation.
 Hence anything is within the range of Mind.
 The same Chitta (mind) when depends on nothing will be fit for dissolution.
-That dissolution should be practised on me who am full.
+That dissolution should be practiced on me who am full.
 I am the only cause of the dissolution of mind.
 The sound generated in Anahata ether (Heart Chakra) echoes.
 In the echo, a radiance is generated.
 The mind penetrates into that radiation.
-That mind is the doer of creation, sustenance and annihilation of the three worlds.
+That mind is the doer of creation, sustenance, and annihilation of the three worlds.
 When that mind meets with the dissolution that is the supreme state of Vishnu.

 Ref: Sanskrit Text Reference